JWWeatherman/bitcoin_security_threat_model/README.md

 * Criminal organizations are comprized of acting individuals.
-Senior decision makers would gain greater personal benifits by becoming investors in bitcoin than attempting to prop up it's organizations competitng cash.
+Senior decision makers would gain greater personal benifits by becoming investors in bitcoin than attempting to prop up its organizations competitng cash.

 ***No Impact to Adoption***
 While the threat to an individual investor may be high